LongshengJiang/NGSIM-tools/README.md

 Pkg.add("Reexport")
 Pkg.add("Colors")
 Pkg.add("DataFrames")
+Pkg.add("ElectronDisplay")
 ```
 These commands will automatically create a new path: `~\.julia\v0.6\` This directory is important.
 It is where all your packages are saved.

+When adding the above packages, their dependencies are automatically downloaded.
+Hence, it may take a longer time.
+Be patient.